 The form of management participation depends on the deal, but in most cases, ESOPs are the preferred means of equity incentive and management shares are issued to key management.

-When companies want to restrict a manager’s or employee’s right to jump ship and work for competing enterprises, they may consider imposing a non-competition clause on such individuals.
-The permissibility and enforceability of such restricting provisions have not been definitely resolved under Vietnamese law, either by the lawmaker or by jurisdiction.
+When companies want to restrict a manager’s or employee’s right to jump ship and work for competing enterprises, they may consider imposing a non-compete clause on such individuals.
+The permissibility and enforceability of such restricting provisions have not been definitely resolved under Vietnamese law, either by the lawmaker or by the judiciary.

 In more developed jurisdictions, practitioners are faced with an intricate and well-balanced system of considerations that need to be thought through when crafting or interpreting the true meaning and enforceability of a non-compete or non-solicitation clause.
-This will depend on the level of compensation the individual receives in consideration of the restriction on their workforce.
+This will depend on the level of compensation the individual receives in consideration of the restriction.
 Another important aspect of such evaluation is the duration of the designated clause.

 While non-compete and non-solicitation clauses do come up in Vietnamese drafting, there is currently no certainty about their enforceability or legality.
 Interpretation will therefore depend on the specific litigation of such clauses and will be subject to the reading of the Vietnamese labour courts, which generally tend to rule in favour of the employee and against the solicited competitive restriction.

-Minority shareholders’ interests are protected by (a) contractually agreed reserved matters (negotiated on a case-by-case basis, and usually contained in the shareholders’ agreements), and (b) statutory provisions relating to the protection of minority rights.
+Minority shareholders’ interests are protected by (i) contractually agreed reserved matters (negotiated on a case-by-case basis, and usually contained in the shareholders’ agreements); and (ii) statutory provisions relating to the protection of minority rights.